-ANNUAL PLAN 2025 - 2030 MEETING MINUTES JANUARY 23, 2024, 1:00 PM THOMAS F. MCHUGH ROOM
+ANNUAL PLAN 2026- 2031 MEETING MINUTES JANUARY 9, 2025 12:00 PM - 2:00 PM THOMAS F. MCHUGH ROOM

-Director of Public Housing, Harolda Wilcox began the meeting promptly at 1:00 pm.
-Ms. Wilcox welcomed Council Presidents, Council Members, Resident Commissioners, and staff to the kick-off meeting for planning the 2024 Annual Plan.
+Executive Director, Shawn Burr began the meeting promptly at 12:00 pm.
+Mr. Burr welcomed Council Presidents, Council Members, Resident Commissioners, and staff to the meeting for planning the 2025 Annual Plan.

-Ms. Wilcox explained how important it is for all of us to be involved in the collaboration of the Annual Plan.
-She stressed that everyone should share their ideas, talk to their neighbors, participate in the process, and attend as many meetings as possible.
+Mr. Burr explained how important it is for all of us to be involved in the collaboration of the Annual Plan.
+He stressed that everyone should share their ideas, talk to their neighbors, participate in the process, and attend as many meetings as possible.

-Ms. Wilcox reviewed the Annual Plan Timeline that begins today until its submission to HUD in early July 2024.
+Mr. Burr reviewed the Annual Plan Timeline that begun on January 2025 until its submission to HUD in early July 2025.